 - How will medical insurance providers use the information?

-The researchers suggest that all discussion of adding WGS to newborn screening protocols keep the best interest of the child as top priority.
+The researchers suggest that all discussion of adding WGS to newborn screening protocols keep the best interest of the child as a top priority.
 Another top priority recommended is how to educate medical personnel, insurance providers, parents, schools, governments, and all parties involved in the well-being and welfare of children.

 Source: Knoppers, Bartha M., et al. "Whole-Genome Sequencing in Newborn Screening Programs."
 Science Translational Medicine.
 American Association for the Advancement of Science.
 Mar 26, 2014.
 Web.
 Apr 11, 2014.